Tomic-Riedel/Flutter-Roadmap/README.md

 ## Using local database

-A local database is a database that is stored on the cell phone.
+A local database is a database that is stored on a cell phone.
 You're wondering why you need it, right?
 Well, for example you need a local database to check if the user opens the app for the first time or which theme the user has selected.
 But you can also use local databases for many other things, like offline access to the data.

 There are many different database packages on pub.dev, which are explained now.

 ### Shared preferences

 shared_preferences is not a real database, so you can't think of it as SQL, but it is very useful and used in many projects.
-You can use this package to store small data like strings, bools or an int under a specific variable.
+You can use this package to store small data like strings, bools, or an int under a specific variable.
 You do this for example if you want to set a bool whether the user has been in the app before or not.
 This information in turn is useful to show the user an onboarding screen or something else.

 A great tutorial on shared preferences has been created by Johannes Milke: